 Attendance will be taken at 8:50 a.m. and 12:30 p.m.
 A safe arrival call will be made if a student is marked absent without prior notification.

 If a parent does not notify the school the day of the absence, a phone call or note should be received by the office prior to the start of period 1 the day she/he returns to school.
 Failure to provide a note or phone call will result in the student being called out of class to deal with the unexplained absence.
-If verbal or written permission does not occur within 48 hours, the student will be declared truant and detentions will be assigned.
+If verbal or written permission does not occur within 48 hours, the student will be declared truant and 2 detentions will be assigned for each period missed.

 Attendance regulations apply to all students regardless of age.
 This includes students 18 years of age and older.
 Therefore, students 18 years of age and older are expected to notify the school the day of their absence.
 If an adult student needs to leave during the school day they must report to the office to sign out and provide a valid reason for the absence.
 School Administration reserves the right to address invalid absences.
-If students fail to follow this procedure they will be considered truant from class and detentions will be assigned.
+If students fail to follow this procedure they will be considered truant from class and two detentions will be assigned for each period missed.

 4. Illness after the start of the day